fer-osorio/cipher-fortis/README.md

 At the moment of writing this README, the supported operation modes are:

-- ECB
+- ECB [Electronic Code Book]
-- CBC
+- CBC [Cipher Block Chaining]
-- PVS (Experimental, not specified in the standard)
+- PVS [Pi and Variable Sbox] (Experimental, not specified in the standard)

 And all key length specified in the standard (that is: 128, 192 and 256 bits) are supported.
+Also, the supported files are

+- Text files (.txt)
+- Bitmap images (.bmp)

 **Important note**: AES name space does not implement any method to obtain secure cryptographic keys.